pmohinder/platform-docs/13_Rest_API/Readme.md

 }
 ```

-### View email sender and recipients used by PolyLogyx platform
+### View email sender and recipients used by EclecticIQ ER platform
-Lists the email configuration used by PolyLogyx platform user to send emails for alerts.
+Lists the email configuration used by EclecticIQ ER platform user to send emails for alerts.
 **URL:** https://<BASE_URL>/email/configure
 **Request Type:** GET
 **Response:** Returns JSON array of status,message and data.